-4.24.3 Friction Ridge Examinations
+4.3 Friction Ridge Examinations

-4.2.14.3.1 The FSP may If evidence is identified by the stakeholder as probative, the FSP should take that recommendation into consideration if choosing to search and/or compare certain friction ridge impressions developed on the most probative items first.
-Searches or comparisons may be discontinued if the customer has determined their first as part of a limited comparison.
-The FSP may take into consideration the investigative needs have been met.of the stakeholder if choosing to discontinue searches or comparisons.
-Evidence shouldshall be maintained so that future examinations can be conducted if requested.
-Additional comparisons can be completed upon request.
+4.3.1 If evidence is identified by the stakeholder as probative, the FSP should take that recommendation into consideration if choosing to search and/or compare certain friction ridge impressions first as part of a limited comparison.
+The FSP may take into consideration the investigative needs of the stakeholder if choosing to discontinue searches or comparisons.
+Evidence shall be maintained so that future examinations can be conducted.

-4.2.24.3.2 The FSP should develop and retain all suitable friction ridge impressions; however, can.
-Should the FSP choose to defer any remaining manual comparisons, they may do so only once each named person of interest has been identified on the particular surface or item(s).
-The FSP may halt comparisons after); or once multiple source identifications have been made to the same individual.

-4.2.34.3.3 The FSP may submit and should search all ABIS quality friction ridge impressions.
-ABIS searches may be conducted and reported prior to conducting manual comparisons and report any conclusions made from the automated searches.
-Non-ABIS quality friction ridge impression comparisons may be completed upon request. to named persons.

-4.2.44.3.4 The FSP may perform automated searches using When an examiner performs an auto-extracted minutiae first (e.g., an image-onlyABIS search).
-If first and no source identifications are made, the examiner should perform a second search by using manually encoded minutiae or 'cleaning up' the auto-extracted minutiae.

-4.2.54.3.5 FSP policy should allow or require the restriction on address which ABIS databases are searched, and how many candidates are requested, if being utilized as part of a limited examination.
+- 4.3.2 The FSP should develop and retain all suitable friction ridge impressions.
+Should the FSP choose to defer any manual comparisons, they may do so only once each named person of interest has been identified on a particular surface or item(s); or once multiple source identifications have been made to the same individual. - 4.3.3 The FSP should search all ABIS quality friction ridge impressions.
+ABIS searches may be conducted and reported prior to conducting manual comparisons to named persons. - 4.3.4 When an examiner performs an auto-extracted minutiae ABIS search first and no source identifications are made, the examiner should perform a second search by using manually encoded minutiae or 'cleaning up' the auto-extracted minutiae. - 4.3.5 FSP policy should address which ABIS databases are searched and how many candidates are requested, if being utilized as part of a limited examination. - 4.3.6 The FSP should communicate with the requesting stakeholder prior to limiting any portion of the friction ridge examination(s) or ABIS search(es).

-4.31.1-Necessary Documentation and Reporting

-4.3.1-The FSP shallshould communicate with the customers when performing limited examinations; bothrequesting stakeholder prior to determine if the examination is still required and to establish the extent or order of the examinations.

-4.3.6 Any FSP that performs or plans to perform limited examinations shall notifylimiting any customersportion of that policy in advance.the friction ridge examination(s) or ABIS search(es).